Harriet Toompere: Television and film career

 Toompere has appeared in several Estonian television serials.
 Her first notable role on television was an appearance on the Eesti Televisioon (ETV) crime drama series Ohtlik lend as Maarja in 2006.
 Other memorable appearances include the role of Anna Moorus on an episode of the popular TV3 comedy-crime series Kättemaksukontor in 2010; a starring role as Anne Kõrvits in the TV3 comedy series Unistuste agentuur in 2010, as Stella in the Kanal 2 comedy series Mägede Varjud in 2013; and as Riina Mägi in the ETV drama series Mustad lesed.

 Toompere's first role in film was as the character Anne in the 2001 Peeter Urbla directed film short Ränk ja Kilk for Exitfilm.
 This was followed by narrating the 2002 Peeter Simm directed documentary Sõda pärast sõda, which chronicled the lives of some of Estonia's Forest Brothers; individuals who had waged a guerrilla war against Soviet rule during the Soviet invasion and occupation of the Estonia during, and after, World War II.
 In 2006, she voiced the character Sophie in the popular animated Estonian children's film Leiutajateküla Lotte.

 In 2011, she had a supporting role as Mari, the daughter of a lonely elderly man (played by Aarne Üksküla) contemplating suicide following the death of his wife in the Mart Kivastik directed Exitfilm Üks mu sober.
 The following year, she appeared in a small role in the Kristo Viiding directed Exitfilm romantic mystery Gracias a la Vida, inspired by the Albert Camus novel A Happy Death.
 In 2016, she appeared as Ruth in the feature-length comedy-drama Õnn tuleb magades, directed by Mart Kivastik, and starring Katariina Unt and Ivo Uukkivi.
 In 2017, she appeared as Doris Toivonen in the Finnish-Estonian-Swedish historical war drama Ikitie, directed by Antti-Jussi Annila for Finland's Matila Röhr Productions (MRP).
 Later that year, she appeared as Nurse Maria in the Andres Puustusmaa directed drama Rohelised kassid.
 In 2018, she appeared as Marleen in the René Vilbre directed comedy Klassikokkutulek 2: Pulmad ja matused; the sequel to the 2016 comedy Klassikokkutulek.

 In 2021, she had a starring role as Eva in the Ergo Kuld directed comedy film Jahihooaeg alongside Mirtel Pohla and Grete Kuld.
+In 2023, she had a starring role as Tiuks in the Mart Kivastik directed comedy film Taevatrepp, opposite husband Mait Malmsten, based on the novel of the same name penned by Kivastik.